derykmakgill/derykmakgill3/privacy.md

 last: 11 April 2020
 ---

+*"Civilization is the progress toward a society of privacy."*

+Mark Zuckerberg says that privacy is no longer a social norm.
+That annoys me both because I think he's correct and I think it shouldn't be that way.

+People have been careless.
+We, and that includes me, have used services for years that seemed like a free lunch and now the chickens are coming home to roost.
+We're realising that everywhere around us exists near-complete tracking and surveillance.

+It doesn't need to be this way though.
+Indeed it could be easily fixed if we all started taking reasonable (not tin-foil hat wearing) steps to protect our privacy and the privacy of our user and customers.

+This privacy policy outlines how to do that and the steps I've taken on [DerykMakgill.com](/) to protect your privacy and mine.

 ## Privacy Advice

 You should read my complete guide to [privacy,](/) but the TLDR is this...